 University of Oxford degrees are conferred at degree ceremonies, and St Hugh’s College presents at six ceremonies each year.
 A list of the current ceremonies can be found on the Historic Graduand Booking Form (under ‘Related Documents’).
 You may graduate in person or in absence, either straight after you’ve finished your degree, or many years later.
 The booking process differs depending on your status; please see below for more details.

 Most ceremonies begin with a registration in College (during which graduands will be able to collect their guest tickets), followed by a briefing from the Dean of Degrees.
 The ceremony will take place at the Sheldonian Theatre or the Examination Schools.
-Morning ceremonies start at 11.00am and afternoon ceremonies at 2.30pm, and the ceremony usually lasts for approximately an hour and a half.
+Morning ceremonies take place at 11.00am and afternoon ceremonies at 2.30pm, and the ceremony usually lasts for approximately an hour and a half.
 Graduands will be presented with their degree certificates after the ceremony and there is usually a drinks reception held in College to round off the day.

 How to Book